i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 #### Lesson 2.4: The Negated Gates – NAND, NOR, and XNOR

 > **Key Takeaway:** Negated gates combine basic operations with NOT, giving us powerful new building blocks.
-NAND and NOR are “functionally complete”—you can build any logic circuit using just one of them!
+NAND and NOR are “functionally complete.”
+You can build any logic circuit using just one of them!

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for NAND, NOR, and XNOR gates here.